 This strategy involves informal efforts to assist individuals and families.
 Examples include:

 Twin Cities Mutual Aid is a helpful resource showing community-based work locally in this spirit.

 The WFPC Mutual Aid Project is designed to share a collection of mutual aid funds and community resources, as well as provide local mutual aid networks with tools to employ political education and activism.

 This strategy involves getting directly involved with non-profit organizations and schools to address community needs.
 There are countless examples of ways to volunteer, but it is more complicated in the time of COVID-19.
 Examples include:

-The Civic Engagement Center’s Galaxy Digital online platform is a cultivated list of volunteer opportunities.
-Civic Engagement Center student leaders have identified specific opportunities for Mac students, and most can be done virtually from anywhere.
+The Community Engagement Center’s Galaxy Digital online platform is a cultivated list of volunteer opportunities.
+Community Engagement Center student leaders have identified specific opportunities for Mac students, and most can be done virtually from anywhere.
 Examples include virtual tutoring and mentoring of youth, virtual English classes for immigrant and refugee adults, and writing letters to seniors who live in residential communities.

 If you can’t find what you’re looking for, let us know at [email protected] and we will help you to identify engagement opportunities that fit your interests.

 This strategy uses fair or sustainable solutions to social problems.
 It often includes market-based solutions, such as affordable technology to purify water or an app with a clear social benefit.
 Examples of this strategy include:

 The Action Fund and Davis Projects for Peace are two examples of social entrepreneurship.
 Both support Macalester students to organize and carry out innovative strategies of social change together with community members and organizations.